amirsheikamir/Learning-Java-Basics/OOPS/Abstraction/README.md

    ### Abstraction in Java can be achieved using the following tools it provides :
         Both are used to achieve abstraction.

-   1. Interface  :  It's only has abstraction methods.
+   1. Interface  :  It only has abstraction methods.
 And supports multiple inheritance :
-      * remember java doesn't support multitple inheritance but in Inheritance it supports
+       - remember java doesn't support multitple inheritance but in Inheritance it supports

             Blueprint of a class
             it actually start with